|QuickTime Player||Free screen recordings||Needs third-party software to capture with audio|

 When you are done recording, press the Stop button.
 You are not done yet, though.
 You need to go back to System Preferences one more time and set the sound output device back to the default value.
 Otherwise, you will not hear any sound coming out of your computer.

-Now you know how to record the screen on a Mac with sound.
+Now you know how to record the screen with sound on a Mac.
 As a quick bonus, we'll tell you how to record your iPad and iPhone screen using QuickTime.
 This is actually very easy.
 Plug your iPhone or iPad into your Mac.
 From the QuickTime File menu, choose New Movie Recording.
 Now use the arrow menu to select the iOS device as both your camera and your microphone.
 Now you'll be able to start the recording process the same way you did above and capture your mobile screen with audio.

 An easier way to record video and audio on a Mac at the same time is to use a tool like Movavi Screen Recorder.
 The software was created with ease of use in mind, but the design does not let that get in the way of placing in a ton of great features.
-With Movavi Screen Recorder, recording live-streaming events while you are away is a breeze because you can schedule your recordings to start and end at a specific time.
+With Movavi Screen Recorder, recording your own stream is a breeze because you can schedule your recordings to start and end at a specific time.
 When you export your video, you'll benefit from Movavi's SuperSpeed tool that greatly accelerates the encoding process.
 The ability to capture the audio and video streams separately will make editing your recorded videos easy.
 Editing is further enhanced by easy integration with Movavi's other video production software, which shares the goal of being easy to use without sacrificing power.
-Let's take a look at the steps involved in recording a video using Movavi Screen Recorder.
+Let's take a look at how to record screen and audio at the same time on a Mac.

 Download Movavi Screen Recorder from the website and install the app following the on-screen instructions.
 Once you have finished installing the software, run it.
 After the program starts up, you'll see a widget appear on your screen that lets you control the recording process.